Asia Argento Accuser Jimmy Bennett Speaks Out About Allegations

 Jimmy Bennett, the actor and musician who accused Asia Argento of sexual abuse when he was 17, is speaking out.

-Bennett wrote in a statement sent to the Times that he was "ashamed and afraid to be part of the public narrative."
+Bennett wrote in a statement sent to E!
+News that he was "ashamed and afraid to be part of the public narrative."
 (Read his full statement here.)

 "Today I choose to move forward, no longer in silence," he wrote.